(This is a summary of a chapter in a book I often used in university classes: Thirteen Theories of Human Nature. Brackets indicate my comments.)

 Another way of understanding his metaphysics is to consider the 4 causes, four questions we can ask about a thing in order to understand it: 1) material cause—what something is made of?
 2) formal cause—what kind of thing is it?
 3) efficient cause—what caused it to exist?
 And 4) final cause—what is its purpose or function?
 [This works well to understand human artifacts like statues or books, but the idea of a final cause is harder to determine for people, much less for inanimate objects.
 Aristotle is expressing a teleological view of reality—the idea that nature is goal-oriented.
 [This view has been undermined and rejected by modern science.]
 But Aristotle’s analytic nature laid the groundwork for the analysis prevalent in modern philosophy.]

-Theory of Human Nature: The Soul as a Set of Faculties, Including Rationality – Plato was a dualist who believed that we are composed of two substances, a material body and immaterial mind.
+Theory of Human Nature: The Soul as a Set of Faculties, Including Rationality – Plato was a dualist who believed that we are composed of two substances, a material body, and an immaterial mind.
 Aristotle rejects this.
-[No wonder his views were so much harder to reconcile with Christianity than Plato’s.]
 As a biologist, Aristotle recognized that living things include plants as well as human and non-human animals.
 [He says that plants have a vegetative structure (a way of functioning) which is primarily about taking in nutrients, reproducing, and the like.
-Non-human animals have this structure plus a sensitive structure which uses senses to interact with the environment and initiates desires.
+Non-human animals have this structure plus a sensitive structure that uses senses to interact with the environment and initiates desires.
 Human animals add to this a rational structure which makes them unique.]
 Each different thing then has a different structure or form.
 This is its formal cause in his language.
 Thus some things have a richer or more complex form than other things.

 The only exception is that divine intellectual functioning may take place without a body.
 Yet it is hard to see how this could be the case.
-For example even if computers think without bodies their thought still depends on material components.
-Disembodied thought is conceptually problematic, although many Christians and Islamists who followed Aristotle welcomed the possibility.
-As for ordinary embodied human beings Aristotle’s major distinction is between their rational component and their emotions and desires.
+For example, even if computers think without bodies their thought still depends on material components.
+A disembodied thought is conceptually problematic, although many Christians and Islamists who followed Aristotle welcomed the possibility.
+As for ordinary embodied human beings, Aristotle’s major distinction is between their rational component and their emotions and desires.
 He also distinguished between theoretical and practical reasoning.

 Aristotle also held that humans are social and political creatures who have activities common to all.
 He also thought that we can only reach our full development in societies.
-However he does not think that woman are rational creatures, and his remarks are quite disparaging toward them.
-Perhaps worst of all, Aristotle advocated a doctrine of natural slavery—the idea that some are naturally slaves.
+However he does not think that women are rational creatures, and his remarks are quite disparaging toward them.
+Perhaps worst of all, Aristotle advocated a doctrine of natural slavery—the idea that some are natural slaves.
 He thinks this is the status of non-Greek barbarians.
-Still we should not reject the rest of Aristotle’s thought because he was a misogynist, racist, and imperialist.
-[Aristotle’s doctrine of natural slavery heavily influenced the Catholic Spanish conquerors of the new world, many of whom used this doctrine to justify their horrific treatment of the people of the new world.
-For more see the disputations during that time held particularly at the University of Salamanca.]
+Still, we should not reject the rest of Aristotle’s thought because he was a misogynist, racist, and imperialist.
+[Aristotle’s doctrine of natural slavery heavily influenced the Catholic Spanish conquerors of the new world, many of whom used it to justify their horrific treatment of the people of the new world.
+For more see the disputations during that time, particularly those held at the University of Salamanca.]

 Aristotle begins by asking if there is one thing at which all action aims; if there is one thing all action seeks for its own sake.
 Aristotle says that eudaimonia is that thing.
-This is variously translated as happiness, flourishing, well-being, living well, fulfillment, perfection, and more.
+Eudaimonia is variously translated as happiness, flourishing, well-being, living well, fulfillment, or perfection.
 In his own words “the human good turns out to be activity in the soul [mind] in accordance with excellence.”
-In other words the good life is activity that involves rationality and embodying excellence over an entire lifetime.
+In other words, the good life is activity that involves rationality and embodying excellence over an entire lifetime.

 In contrast to the state of virtue [knowing, wanting, and doing the right thing] stand brutishness (vice) [which is to not know, want, or do the good]; badness (incontinence) [which is to not want or do the good, although one may know it] and lack of self-control (continence) [which it to not do the good, although one may want and know it.
 Unlike Socrates, who thought knowledge was sufficient for virtue (KSV) and Plato, who recognized inner conflict, Aristotle recognized how weakness of will implies that KSV is false.
 Knowing the good doesn’t mean one will do it.